bnomis/macports-update/README.md

 * Logging is to `/var/root/logs/macports.log`
 * Update time is 1:10AM

-If these assumptions do not match with your needs you'll need to edit the `macports.py` and `org.macports.update.plist` files
+If these assumptions do not match with your needs you'll need to edit the `macports.py` and `org.macports.update.plist` files.

 ## Install